alexjvr1/VelocityUCL/KaitlynNotes/README.md

     - changed from -j oe to -j y in scheduler directives
     - changed the definition of SPECIESDIR to the current pathway to the E3_Aphantopus_hyperantus directory
     - changed the array job submissions to {SGE_TASK_ID}, current form is sed "${SGE_TASK_ID}q;d" but may need to change to sed -n ${SGE_TASK_ID}'{p;q}' input.data form
-    -NOTE: when running using ./ I get ther error cat: //SAN/ugi/LepGenomics/E3_Aphantopus_hyperantus/01a_museum_cutadapt_reads/: No such file or directory , so maybe it's because the data hasn't been uploaded yet or is it because 01a_museum_cutadapt_reads is in a different folder
+    -NOTE: when running using ./ I get the error cat: //SAN/ugi/LepGenomics/E3_Aphantopus_hyperantus/01a_museum_cutadapt_reads/: No such file or directory , so maybe it's because the data hasn't been uploaded yet or is it because 01a_museum_cutadapt_reads is in a different folder

+- Edits made to 01b_concat_fastq_R2.sh include:
+-